bretgeek/VibeJS/README.md

 // Call the internal function you declared in the component myRef.$fn.func();

-// Call built-in Vibe functions change the css and the text (chainable) myRef.$css('display: inline-block').$text('Hey hey!');
+// Call built-in Vibe functions to change the css and the text etc. (chainable). myRef.$css('display: inline-block').$text('Hey hey!');
 ```